 Examples of professionals: “Potential collaboration: Your business name”

-It is ideal to look for the person’s name.
+It is ideal to look for a person’s name.
 It can dig a bit, but knowing their names can increase your chances of getting a response.
 If you can’t find a name, “To Whom It May Concern:” will work.

 Paragraph opening (approximately 3-4 sentences)